Naturality and mapping class groups in Heegaard Floer homology: Singularities of smooth functions

-Now we apply the above discussion to global 1- and 2-parameter families of smooth real valued functions on manifolds.
+We now apply the above discussion to global 1- and 2-parameter families of smooth real valued functions on manifolds; see Cerf~\cite[p.~78]{Cerf}.
 For a generic 1-parameter family of smooth functions $\{\, f_\lambda \co \lambda \in \Lambda \,\}$, there is a discrete subset $D \subset \Lambda$ such that for every $\lambda \in \Lambda \setminus D$ the function $f_{\lambda}$ has only nondegenerate critical points, while for $\lambda \in D$ it has a single degenerate critical point of type $A_2$, where two nondegenerate critical points of neighboring indices collide.

 For a generic 2-parameter family $\{\, f_\lambda \co \lambda \in \Lambda \,\}$, there is a subset $D \subset \Lambda$ such that $f_{\lambda}$ has only nondegenerate critical points for $\lambda \in \Lambda \setminus D$.
 In addition, $D$ is a union of embedded curves that have only cusp singularities and intersect each other in transverse double points.
 At a regular point $\lambda \in D$, the function $f_t$ has a single degenerate critical point of type~$A_2$.
 If $\lambda$ is a double point of $D$, then $f_t$ has two degenerate critical points of type~$A_2$.
 Finally, at each cusp of $D$, the function $f_t$ has a single degenerate critical point of type~$A_3^{\pm}$.